jmthipolito/hello-world/README.md

-# hello-world
-first repo

-this is my first git experience. this is awesome. wow!
+# Stream Requiem - keshi
+My favorite track is Soft Spot.

+Then, my second favorite track is Texas.

+I'm excited for the release of Kiss Me Right (KMR) on Friday.